0xezgh/Bipper/README.md

 That's all

 Ps: session is not implemented, if you refresh the page while logged in you'll automatically be logged out.
+Ps2: to beep, you must be logged in/register if you are not.
+Ps3: you can only delete and edit YOUR OWN BEEPS.